mickymacirl/CI-P3-FruitHM/README.md

 # HANGMAN: The Fruit Edition(TM)

-The origins of the game Hangman are unclear but could stretch back to the 1890s.
-Players guess letters of an unrevealed word and then draw an arm, leg, head or torso of a stick figure hanging from gallows for every incorrect guess.

-If players draw all body parts and the word still hasnt been spelled out, the players lose.
+In this game, HANGMAN: The Fruit Edition(TM), players try to guess all letters of a word based on the different types of fruit.

+This game is based on the Hangman, pen and paper game that possibly stretches back to the 1890s.

+There are even stories claiming that criminals sentenced to death by hanging could demand the "Rite of Words and Life."

+The Executioner would pick a five-letter word, marking correctly guessed letters on the dashes of a board.

+At every incorrect guess the executioner would use a sledgehammer or axe to knock away a single leg of the stand.
+Five wrong guesses, thus, meant that the criminal was hanged.

+If the entire word was filled in correctly or guessed, the condemned would be set free from that sentence and not tried again on that crime.
+The irony was that almost all of those criminals were illiterate.

+View the live project here

 ## How to Play

+Players guess letters of an unrevealed fruit-themed word and then draw an arm, leg, head or torso of a stick figure hanging from gallows for every incorrect guess.

+If the player draws all body parts and the word still hasn't been found, the player loses.

 ## User Experience